-- What do you think makes a good story and what kinds of stories are you drawn to?
+- What do you think makes a good story, what kinds of stories are you drawn to?

-- What are some of your favorite books, plays, movies, tv shows, or authors?
+- Tell us some of your favorite books, tv shows, movies?

-- Do you have an interesting “writing quirk” – if so, what is it?
+- Do you have a “writing quirk,” if so, what is it?